 Open Library has a vision to make all published works available to all people.
 This site offers tens of thousands of books scanned in their original form.
 Registration is required, but access is free: https://openlibrary.org/

-Salem Press Database is available with access a number of nonfiction resources at https://online.salempress.com/home.do?activationcode=alliancepl
+Salem Press Database is available with access a limited number of nonfiction history resources available at https://online.salempress.com/home.do?activationcode=alliancepl

 read.gov by the Library of Congress offers a number of different ebook and interactive options, including rare and out of print books at http://read.gov/